lundegaard/redux-tools/README.md

 They offer seamless integration with React and React-union.
 See the [packages](/packages) and the [FAQ](FAQ.md) for more details!

+## Packages

+- [actions](packages/actions/README.md) – Functions for creating [FSA-compliant](https://github.com/redux-utilities/flux-standard-action) action creators and reducers.
+- [reducers](packages/reducers/README.md) – Redux store enhancer for asynchronous injection of reducers.
+- [reducers-react](packages/reducers-react/README.md) – React bindings for the reducers package.
+- [epics](packages/epics/README.md) – Redux store enhancer for asynchronous injection of epics.
+- [epics-react](packages/epics-react/README.md) – React bindings for the epics package.
+- [stream-creators](packages/stream-creators/README.md) – Collection of stream creators for the epics package.
+- [utils](packages/utils/README.md) – Various utility functions not tied to the redux-tools domain.

+The following packages are used internally and are not meant to be used directly in your application code.
+You might want to use them for some custom features or more advanced integration, though.

+- [namespaces](packages/namespaces/README.md) – Logic for associating Redux actions with a namespace.
+- [injectors](packages/injectors/README.md) – Internal reusable logic for the injection mechanism itself.
+- [injectors-react](packages/injectors-react/README.md) – Core React injector functionality.

 ## Usage

 This example uses React, but the tools are platform agnostic.
 You should already know the basics of Redux before using this library!